jxnl/blog/docs/writing/posts/advice.md

 I believe many young people struggle with the insecurity of being intelligent.
 They often feel the need to prove their intelligence by overthinking, excessively planning, and acquiring knowledge before taking action.
 However, this approach is a waste of time.
 The more you research, the more you realize how little you actually know.
 Instead, you just have to do it, even if you're scared.

+> Literature is the most agreeable way of ignoring life.

 !!! note "The theory is for analysis; it is not for action."

     When you learn to draw, just draw what you see.
 And when we get an art education, the theory simply gives us the language to describe our tastes.
 The challenge I'm giving myself this year is to learn the trumpet without learning any music theory.
 I'm just going to play with it like a child.
 I'm just going to listen to a lot of music and try to make those sounds that I like.